 The Board has identified the following officials as Key Managerial Personnel pursuantto Section 203 of the Companies Act 2013:

-2. Mr. Aalok Patel - Executive Director & Chief Financial Officer (CFO)
+3. Aalok Patel - Executive Director and C.F.O.

 Remuneration to Executive Directors:

-The remuneration paid to Executive Directors is recommended by the Nomination andRemuneration Committee and approved by Board in the Board meeting subject to thesubsequent approval of the shareholders at the General Meeting and suchother authorities as may be required.
+The remuneration paid to Executive Directors is recommended by the Nomination andRemuneration Committee and approved by Board in the Board meeting subject to thesubsequent approval of the shareholders at the ensuing Annual General Meeting and suchother authorities as may be required.
 The remuneration is decided after consideringvarious factors such as qualification experience performance responsibilitiesshouldered industry standards as well as financial position of the Company.